-When evaluating applicants, we take into consideration the following - GRE Scores, Reference Ratings Scores, GPA (Overall gpa, last 60 hours gpa, and CSDO major gpa), and repeated courses (deductions will be made for courses repeated 2 or more times).
+When evaluating applicants, we take into consideration the following - GRE Scores (286 MINIMUM combined Verbal & Quantitative scores), Applicant Questionnaire, GPA (Overall gpa, last 60 hours gpa, and CSDO major gpa), and repeated courses (deductions will be made for courses repeated 2 or more times).

 Candidates for the Fall Graduate Program will be notified of their admission status by April 15, or as soon after that date as is possible.
 Candidates for the Spring graduate Program will be notified of their admission status by November 1, or as soon as possible after that date.